Zoloft

 Special Precautions

-Reports of serotonin syndrome or NMS; QTc prolongation/torsade de pointes; activation of mania/hypomania; bleeding abnormalities; new-onset DM, loss of glycemic control including both hyperglycemia & hypoglycemia.
+Reports of development of potentially life-threatening syndromes eg, serotonin syndrome or NMS; QTc prolongation/torsade de pointes (TdP); activation of mania/hypomania; bleeding abnormalities; new-onset DM, loss of glycemic control including both hyperglycemia & hypoglycemia (in patients w/ or w/o preexisting diabetes).
+Monitor patients for emergence of signs & symptoms of serotonin syndrome or NMS.
+Caution in patients w/ risk factors for QTc prolongation; history of bleeding disorders; angle-closure glaucoma or history of glaucoma.
 Caution when switching from SSRIs, antidepressants or anti-obsessional drugs.
-Avoid use in patients w/ unstable epilepsy, & controlled epilepsy should be carefully monitored; discontinue use if patient develops seizure.
+Avoid use in patients w/ unstable epilepsy; carefully monitor patients w/ controlled epilepsy; discontinue use if patient develops seizure.
 Monitor for any clinical worsening, suicidal behavior or thoughts & unusual changes in behavior especially when initiating therapy or during any change in dose or dosage regimen.
-May cause sexual dysfunction.
+May cause symptoms of sexual dysfunction.
 Risk of hyponatremia.
 Increased risk of bone fractures.
 May have an effect on pupil size resulting in mydriasis.
-Avoid co-administration w/ other drugs known to enhance effects of serotonergic neurotransmission eg, amphetamines, tryptophan, fenfluramine & fentanyl, 5-HT agonists or St. John's wort.
-False +ve urine immunoassay screening tests for benzodiazepines.
+Avoid co-administration w/ other drugs known to enhance effects of serotonergic neurotransmission eg, amphetamines, tryptophan, fenfluramine, fentanyl, 5-HT agonists or St. John's wort.
+Reports of false +ve urine immunoassay screening tests for benzodiazepines.
 Caution in patients w/ hepatic insufficiency.
 May impair mental or physical abilities required for performing hazardous tasks eg, driving or operating machinery.
 Employ an adequate method of contraception in women of childbearing potential.
 Should only be used during pregnancy if perceived benefits outweigh risks.
-Not recommending during lactation unless benefits outweigh risks.
-Monitor childn & adolescent on long-term treatment for abnormalities in growth & development.
+Not recommended in nursing mothers unless benefits outweigh risks.
+Monitor ped patients on long-term treatment for abnormalities in growth & development.

 Adverse Reactions